 - SP4: Control Engineering

 The scientists working in the subprojects are appointed by the different chairs.
-In 2017 the CoSES and the MSE will move into the new building, the Center for Energy and Information (ZEI).
-An experimental microgrid lab will be installed there.
+In 2017 CoSES and MSE moved into a new building, the Center for Energy and Information (ZEI).
+An experimental microgrid lab will open here in July 2019.